marchaesen/vcxsrv/openssl/NOTES-NONSTOP.md

 The c99 compiler is required for building OpenSSL from source.
 While c11 may work, it has not been broadly tested. c99 is the only compiler prerequisite needed to build OpenSSL 3.0 on this platform.
-You should also have the FLOSS package installed on your system.
-The ITUGLIB FLOSS package is the only FLOSS variant that has been broadly tested.

 Threading Models
 ----------------